task-proxemics/XLeRobot/My_visions.md

 ## Plans for beyond

 - How to bulid an entire open-source household robot product tree based on XLeRobot
-- How should this project be carried out by investors/large companies
+- How should this project be carried out by investors/large companies/universities in an open source and non-profit way.